Azure/ADX-in-a-Day-Lab2/README.md

 Among the different policies you can set to the ADX cluster, two policies are of particular importance: retention policy (retention period) and cache policy (cache period).
 First, a policy, is what’s  used to enforce and control the properties of the cluster (or the database/table.)

 The **retention** policy is the time span, in days, for which it’s guaranteed that the data is kept available for querying.
 The time span is measured from the time that the records are ingested.
 When the period expires , the records  will not be available for querying any more.
 In other words, the retention policy defines the period in which the data available to query, measured since ingestion time.
-Notice that a large retention period may impact the cost.
+Note that a large retention period may impact the cost.

 The **cache** policy, is the time span, in days, for which to keep recently ingested data (which is usually the frequently queried data) available in the hot cache rather than in long term storage (this is also known as cold cache.
 Specifically, it is Azure blob storage).
 Data stored in the hot cache is actually stored in local SSD or the RAM of the machine, very close to the compute nodes.
 Therefore, more readily available for querying.
 The availability of data in hot cache improves query performance but can potentially increase the cluster cost (as more data is being stored, more VMs are required to store it).
 In other words, the caching policy defines the period in which data is kept in the hot cache.

 All the data is always stored in the cold cache, for the duration defined in the retention policy.
 Any data whose age falls within the hot cache policy will also be stored in the hot cache.
 If you query data from cold cache, it’s recommended to target a small specific range in time (“point in time”) for queries to be efficient.

 ---
-#### Task 1: change the retention policy via commands (data base or table level) 🎓
+#### Task 1: change the retention policy via commands 🎓

 Database policies can be overridden per table using a KQL control command.
 ADX cluster and database are Azure resources.
 A database is a sub-resource of the cluster, so it can be edited from the portal.
 Tables are not considered an Azure resource, so they cannot be managed in the portal but via a KQL command.
 You can always use KQL commands to alter the policies of the entire Cluster/Database/tables.
 Table level policy takes precedence over database level which takes precedence over cluster level.

-Alter the retention policy of the table LogisticsTelemetryManipulated to 60 days.
+Alter the retention policy of the table ingestionLogs to 180 days.

 [.alter table retention policy command - Azure Data Explorer | Microsoft Docs](https://learn.microsoft.com/en-us/azure/data-explorer/kusto/management/alter-table-retention-policy-command)